ManiacalLabs/SimPixel/BiblioPixelUsage.md

 # Driving SimPixel with BiblioPixel

-Just like any other output target for [BiblioPixel](https://github.com/ManiacalLabs/BiblioPixel), SimPixel is just another of the many output drivers available.
-As such, you can find full details about BiblioPixel usage on the [BiblioPixel Wiki](https://github.com/ManiacalLabs/BiblioPixel/wiki).
-Instead this will focus on the SimPixel output Driver usage.
-Note: As of the writing of this, only BiblioPixel 3 is supported and is available in the `dev` branch.
+SimPixel looks like just another of the many output drivers available [BiblioPixel](https://github.com/ManiacalLabs/BiblioPixel), except that you do not need hardware to run it.

+You can find full details about BiblioPixel on the [BiblioPixel Wiki](https://github.com/ManiacalLabs/BiblioPixel/wiki).
+This document tells you how to use the SimPixel driver specifically.

+Note: As of this writing, only BiblioPixel 3 is supported - it is available on BiblioPixel's `dev` branch [here](https://github.com/ManiacalLabs/BiblioPixel/tree/dev).

 ## Basic Example